 To add additional range, multichamber ocarinas were created.
 Extra smaller chambers are added to the right hand, which are tuned to play higher notes.
 Multichamber ocarinas may have as many as 4 chambers, giving slightly more than 3 octaves of range.

 Multichamber ocarinas provide additional benefits beyond just range though.
 They often sound better as splitting the total range over multiple chambers gives makers more control.
 They can also have ergonomic advantages as they do not require a right thumb hole.

 Use of the word 'ocarina'

-It is worth noting that the term 'ocarina' is very ambiguous in real world usage.
-People often refer to anything that makes sound using a hollow chamber as 'ocarina', both the Italian instrument described above, and the historic sculptural whistles, and other variations like harmony ocarinas, despite the fact that these things serve very different functions.
+As was noted in the introduction, the term 'ocarina' is very ambiguous in real world usage.
+People often refer to anything that makes sound using a hollow chamber as 'ocarina', including the Italian ocarina described above, the historic sculptural whistles, and other variations like harmony ocarinas, despite the fact that these things serve very different functions.

 Regardless, the ambiguity of naming that exists in the ocarina ecosystem is confusing, and an awareness of different ocarina types is critical for any serious player.
 These different things, and how to identify them are discussed on the page Types of ocarinas.